 Meet Superintendent Guadalupe Guerrero

-Guadalupe Guerrero started Oct.
-2, 2017 as the Superintendent of Portland Public Schools, the largest and most diverse school district in Oregon.
+Guadalupe Guerrero has served as Superintendent of Portland Public Schools, the largest school district in Oregon, since October 2017.